Vision and Philosophy

 - Parents will be informed by phone, whatsapp, wechat or email if their application is successful.

-School bus service is available for the Fanling Campus.
+School bus service is available.

 DEIE is closed for all government-listed public holidays and school holidays as well as the Christmas, Chinese New Year and Easter holiday seasons.
 Please see the School Calendar for a detailed description of all school holidays.